Jernish-FDO/Arch-Linux/Flutter/README.md

     ```bash
     cd my_awesome_app
     ```
-3.  **Run the app:**
+3.  **Run the app:** Make sure your Android emulator is running, then run the following command:
     ```bash
     flutter run
     ```

 This will launch your app on the Android emulator.
+You should see the default Flutter demo app.

 ---